-Mr. Anderson currently serves as a director of O3 Mining and has been a director of Osisko since August 2012.
+Mr. Anderson Mr. Anderson currently serves as a director of O3 Mining.
+He is the Independent Lead Director of Osisko Mining Inc. And the Chairman of the Board of Cornish Metals.
 He founded Dalradian Resources Inc. and has served as its Chief Executive Officer from October 2009 to present.
-Mr. Anderson is an exploration geologist, entrepreneur, and business executive with over 20 years of experience working in the resource sector.
-Previously, Mr. Anderson was a director, President, Chief Executive Officer and co-founder of Aurelian Resources Inc.
+Mr. Anderson is an exploration geologist, entrepreneur, and business executive with over 30 years of experience working in the resource sector.
+Previously, Mr. Anderson was a director, President, Chief Executive Officer and co-founder of Aurelian Resources Inc. He is a recipient of the prestigious Thayler Lindsay Medal for international discovery.